Jiofef/Partlyx/README.md

 # Partlyx
-WPF application for convenient editing and viewing of resource-based recipes
+Avalonia application for convenient editing and viewing of resource-based recipes